 10) Double estate and gift exclusion

-An individual who makes gifts or passes away after December 31, 2017 and before January 1, 2026, may have combined taxable gifts and estate assets of $10 million, indexed for inflation (currently $11.18 million), and not have to pay any estate or gift tax.
+An individual who makes gifts or passes away after December 31, 2017, and before January 1, 2026, may have combined taxable gifts and estate assets of $10 million, indexed for inflation (currently $11.4 million), and not have to pay any estate or gift tax.
 This exclusion is double when compared to the 2017 amount ($5 million, indexed for inflation, or $5.49 million).
 This expanded exclusion is currently set to expire on December 31, 2025.
-However, the IRS recently released guidance stating there would be no adverse impacts for individuals who utilize the increased amounts between 2018 and 2025.
+However, the IRS recently released guidance stating there would be no adverse impact for individuals who utilize the increased amounts between 2018 and 2025.
 For more details on the new guidance, please click here.

 9) Withholding changes

-Both individuals and businesses will see changes to like-kind exchanges effective January 1, 2018.
+The 2017 Tax Act changed the rules for like-kind exchanges effective January 1, 2018.
 Previously, exchanges of tangible personal property, such as vehicles and equipment, and real property could be qualified exchanges under Section 1031 (meaning no tax would be due on the exchange).
 Under the new law, only exchanges of real property (real estate) used in a business or for investment purposes will qualify for gain deferral under the like-kind exchange rules.
 This does not include real property held primarily for sale.
 Thus, if you trade a vehicle or equipment, it is treated as a sale and separate purchase, and any gain from the sale will be taxable income.

 7) Increase standard deduction/child tax credit, no exemptions